 Vitalizing the Ruhr area

-Hailed as “the most important piano festival in the world” (FonoForum), the Ruhr Piano Festival once more presents artists of top international standing in unrivalled quantity and frequency from May to July 2017, in 69 concerts and public events.
-The great masters of their craft (including Martha Argerich, Daniel Barenboim, Alfred Brendel, Rudolf Buchbinder, Michel Camilo, Hélène Grimaud, Igor Levit, Gabriela Montero, Sir András Schiff and Grigory Sokolov) regularly honor our invitation to perform a multifaceted series of unique recitals and concerts in the Ruhr region.
+Hailed as “the most important piano festival in the world” (FonoForum), the Ruhr Piano Festival once more presents artists of top international standing in unrivalled quantity and frequency from April to July 2018, in 66 concerts and public events.
+The great masters of their craft (including Daniel Barenboim, Alfred Brendel, Chick Corea, Hélène Grimaud, Igor Levit, Maurizio Pollini, Sir András Schiff, Daniil Trifonov and Mitsuko Uchida) regularly honor our invitation to perform a multifaceted series of unique recitals and concerts in the Ruhr region.
 Effective, long-term support of young artists is one of the Festival’s pronounced goals; thus, year after year, a considerable number of young pianists, competition laureates and outstandingly talented newcomers are also invited to perform in major Festival recitals.

 Since 2006 the Ruhr Piano Festival is engaged in the region with its highly innovative and sustainable Education Program.
 Children ages two to six are introduced to the fascinating world of music in the KlavierGarten project and the Little Piano School (distinguished with the German “Land of Ideas” Innovation Prize in 2010).
 Thanks to an interdisciplinary approach, children and teenagers from diverse social backgrounds are encouraged to develop long-term interest in the arts by helping them awaken their creative abilities in the Discovery Projects.
 The piano music of our time is brought closer to students and audiences in the project KlavierModern – Contemporary Piano Music.
 Two of the award-winning highlights in this series have been: 1) the educational series centered on Douze Notations by Pierre Boulez (2012), and 2) the multi-school project dedicated to the piano oeuvre of György Ligeti (2014).
 The Ruhr Piano Festival has designed extensive Internet resources based on those projects.
 German national and international awards for these Education Projects have included: the German Cultural Foundation Prize “Kinder zum Olymp” (2010), “365 Locations in the Land of Ideas” (2010 and 2012), the YEAH!
 Young EARopean Award for the Boulez project (2013), the coveted Junge Ohren prize for the multi-school project A Year with György Ligeti and finally the ECHO Klassik in 2016.

 Ever since January 1st, 2011, the Ruhr Piano Festival has been managed by a Foundation while retaining its role as the cultural flagship of Initiativkreis Ruhr.
 Initial capital was provided by the founding donor NATIONAL-BANK AG.
-Concerts and educational projects in 2017 will be made possible by our general sponsor Initiativkreis Ruhr, our main sponsor Evonik Industries AG and a total of 69 sponsors and donors, along with 5 partner foundations.
+Concerts and educational projects in 2018 will be made possible by our general sponsor Initiativkreis Ruhr, our main sponsor Deutsche Bahn AG and a total of 69 sponsors and donors, along with 5 partner foundations.
 In 2011 an international circle of co-founders laid a further financial basis for the Ruhr Piano Festival Foundation, expanding it with a highly successful fundraising campaign.
-When we reached our 25th anniversary and celebrated our Jubilee Year in 2013, we launched a second fundraising initiative, the Silver Circle Campaign, under the auspices of Honorable Patron Traudl Herrhausen.
-The Silver Circle campaign will be prolonged in 2017.
+In the jubilee year 2018, in which the Ruhr Piano Festival celebrates 30th anniversary, we start a third fundraising initiative, the Jubilee Circle Campaign.